telemersion/telemersive-router/README.md

 have sent at least one packet, the script starts relaying incoming between clients.
 This script handles exactly one connetion with two endpoints.

 **one2manyMo** opens two listening socket, a source and a sink.
+The sink port uses an offset +1.
 It relays all incoming traffic from the source to all clients connected to the sink.
 Sink clients are requested to send at least one packet per second to signal their active connection.
 Packets from sink clients are discarded.

 **one2manyBi** establishes 1-to-N connections like **one2manyMo**, but additionally allows
 sink clients send packets to the source.
+The sink port uses an offset of 1.
 Packets from source are forwarded to all active sink clients, packets from sink clients are forwarded to the source client.
 For keeping connections alive without forwarding any data, **one2manyBi** discards OSC packets with an address `/hb` and no payload.

 **many2manyBi** relays incoming packets to all active clients but to to itself.
 Clients are considered active as long as they send at least one packet per second.
 OSC packets